 2. Select the Extensions pane.

-3. To disable an extension but leave it installed, uncheck the box next to its name.
-To delete an extension completely, click on it, then in the main window, choose Uninstall.
+3. To disable an extension but leave it installed, deselect the checkbox next to its name.
+To delete an extension completely, click it, then in the main window, choose Uninstall.

 4. Repeat steps 4 and 5 for every extension you want to remove.

 Safari extensions are stored in your user Library folder.
-You can access that by clicking on your user name in the Finder and then choosing the Library folder.
-If you can’t see it, click on the Go menu in the Finder and choose Go to Folder, then in the text box, type “~/Library”.
+You can access that by clicking your user name in the Finder and then choosing the Library folder.
+If you can’t see it, click the Go menu in the Finder and choose Go to Folder.
+Then, in the text box, type “~/Library” followed by Return.
 The Library folder will now open in the Finder.

 1. Open the Library folder, as described above.